gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 This example uses only single-record queries&mdash;meaning that every record accessed requires a dedicated subschema delegation (which is not ideal).
 While we can enable [query batching](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching) to soften the blow of sending many operations to a subservice, this 1:1 delegation strategy still has far greater execution overhead than the array-batched technique discussed in the [third example](../03-array-batched-type-merge).
 This single-record strategy is really only appropraite out of necessity when interfacing with schemas we don't control.

-If you're managing all of your own subservices, then skip ahead to the [third example](../03-array-batched-type-merge) for a better optimized implementation of this same example.
+If you're managing all of your own subservices, then skip ahead to the [third example](../03-array-batched-type-merge) for a better optimized version of this same example.

 **This example demonstrates:**